Skip to main content

 No description available

-State Sen. Brandon Creighton named sole finalist for Texas Tech chancellor
+State Sen. Brandon Creighton will be Texas Tech’s next chancellor

-Read full article: State Sen. Brandon Creighton named sole finalist for Texas Tech chancellor
+Read full article: State Sen. Brandon Creighton will be Texas Tech’s next chancellor

 The Conroe Republican has authored some of Texas’ major higher education legislation in recent years.
-U.S. Rep. Jodey Arrington was also considered for the job.
+He will take over as chancellor once he resigns from the Texas Senate.

 No description available